Marquis de Condorcet: Election methods

 The paper also outlines a generic Condorcet method, designed to simulate pair-wise elections between all candidates in an election.
 He disagreed strongly with the alternative method of aggregating preferences put forth by Jean-Charles de Borda (based on summed rankings of alternatives).
 Condorcet was one of the first to systematically apply mathematics in the social sciences.

+He also considered the instant-runoff voting elimination method, as early as 1788, though only to condemn it, for its ability to eliminate a candidate preferred by a majority of voters.